The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Did [1] improve SOTA?

 As explained in \cite{SB}, the implementation of Simulated Annealing used in \cite{Nature} was handicapped.
 Removing the handicaps (in the same source code base) improved results.
-When properly implemented, SA produces better solutions than Google CT/RL \cite{CT} faster, when both are given the same proxy cost function.
+When properly implemented, SA produces better solutions than Google CT/RL \cite{CT} using less runtime, when both are given the same proxy cost function.
 This is shown consistently in \cite{SB,ISPD2023} on 17 widely used ICCAD 2004 benchmarks \cite{ICCAD04} and in \cite{ISPD2023} on several modern design benchmarks.
 Compared to Google CT/RL \cite{CT}, SA consistently improves wirelength and power metrics.
-For circuit timing metrics TNS and WNS, it produces less noisy results that are within the RL noise margin \cite{ISPD2023}.
-Recall that the proxy function optimized by SA and RL does not include timing metrics \cite{Nature}.
+For circuit timing metrics TNS and WNS, SA produces less noisy results that are otherwise comparable to RL's results \cite{ISPD2023}.
+Recall that the proxy function optimized by SA and RL does not include timing metrics \cite{Nature}, making any claims of improvement in these metrics due to SA or RL dubious.

 Improving upon SOTA requires improving upon all prior baselines.
 Google CT/RL failed to improve by quality upon ($i$) human baselines, ($ii$) commercial EDA tools, and ($iii$) SA.
 It did not improve SOTA by runtime either (Table \ref{tab:runtime}), and \cite{Nature} did not disclose per-design data or design-process time.
 RePlAce and SA gave stronger baselines than described in \cite{Nature}, when configured/implemented well.